codermooni/dnoraSWAN-Spectral-visualization/README.md

-# MATLAB Spectral Visualization Script for DNORA/SWAN
+# MATLAB Spectral Visualization Script-code for DNORA/SWAN
-This repository provides the **MATLAB Spectral Visualization Script for DNORA/SWAN output files**.
+This repository provides the **MATLAB Spectral Visualization Script-code for DNORA/SWAN output files**.
 The script generates **high-resolution 2D plots** of significant wave height (**Hsig**) with arrows indicating the mean wave direction (**DIR**).
 It was developed to support **SWAN wave model** post-processing when using the **DNORA** tool (Christakos et al., 2023).
 The script can be applied to DNORA/SWAN output files, allowing fast and reproducible spectral visualization.